-The City does not operate its own housing authority but is served by HACCC.
+The City does not operate its own housing authority but is served by the Housing Authority of the County of Contra Costa (HACCC).
 HACCC provides rental subsidies and manages and develops affordable housing for low-income families, seniors, and persons with disabilities in Contra Costa County.
 HACCC administers approximately 9,000 vouchers under the Housing Choice Voucher Program and offers rental assistance for units at 23 properties through the Project Based Voucher Program.
 HACCC also manages 1,168 public housing units across the county.